 Board Composition

-The Board comprises eight directors; two Executive Directors, a Non-Executive Chairman and five further Non-Executive Directors.
+The Board comprises eight directors; two Executive Directors, a Non-Executive Chairman, two independent Non-Executive Directors and three shareholder representatives.

 The Board is responsible for establishing the Company’s purpose, values and strategy, promoting its culture, overseeing its conduct and affairs, and for promoting the success of the Company for the benefit of its members and stakeholders.
 It discharges some of its responsibilities directly and others with the support of its Committees.
 Terms of reference for the Board and its Committees are available on the Group’s website.
 Execution of the strategy and day-to-day management of the Company’s business is delegated to the Executive Management Team, with the Board retaining responsibility for overseeing, guiding and holding management to account.